 If you are a British citizen (including children and infants), you must have your own full 10 year (5 year for children) passport which is valid for at least 6 months after your expected return date to the UK.
 Guests holding non British passports should check with relevant embassies.
 It is no longer possible for children to be included on their parent’s passport.
 Obtaining a full British passport presently takes approximately 4 to 6 weeks, but you should allow longer at busy times of the year.
 If you or any member of your party is 16 or over and haven’t yet got a passport, our recommendation is that you should apply for one at least 6 weeks before your holiday.
 The Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
 All guests should check with the relevant embassy prior to travel for the most up to date information on passenger requirements.

 Please note that there may be a visa requirement for your cruise, particularly if you are visiting countries in the U.S., Asia, the Middle East, China, India, and Australia.
 We suggest that you contact VisaCentral for advice and to purchase the most up to date visa requirements for your cruise.
 Alternatively you may instead visit the relevant embassy in person to arrange the necessary visa.
 Established in 1997, VisaCentral is the largest visa agency in the UK and is part of the larger CIBT group of visa experts.
 This online service contains up-to-the-minute information on specific visa requirements for all nationalities to all destinations, and handles over a million possible visa requirements.
 Travellers do not have the expense of travelling to an embassy or the hassle of standing in a queue.
-To make sure you know about the visa requirements for your destination, please go online to www.visacentral.co.uk/celebritycruises or call the information line to speak to a visa consultant: 0207-620 6990.
-VisaCentral are pleased to offer a special discount of 10% to Celebrity Cruises guests when booking online through www.visacentral.co.uk/celebritycruises.
+To make sure you know about the visa requirements for your destination, please go online to www.visacentral.co.uk/celebritycruises.
+VisaCentral are pleased to offer discounts to Celebrity Cruises guests when booking online through the above web link.
 At the time of going to print, the visa requirements for UK passport holders are as follows:

 To apply under the Visa Waiver Program, please log on to the website at https://esta.cbp.dhs.gov/esta and provide the biographical and eligibility information required.
 A fee is payable on making an application.
-All payments must be made by credit card.
-Where ESTA approval is given, it shall remain valid for 2 years from the date of issue or until the expiry date of your passport if it is less than 2 years.
 Please print off a copy of the ESTA for each member of your party as for cruise check-in, you will need to present this ESTA approval at the pier when checking in for a cruise that will call/finish at any U.S. port, Puerto Rico or the British Virgin Island.
 Please note that entry to the United States will be finally determined by its own border officials on entry.

 Oman – A group visa will be issued onboard upon submission of the guest manifest.
 Guests are not required to do anything to be included in the group visa.
 For stays over 24 hours, there will be a visa charge of approx. $15 per guest.
 Please note this service is not available to Israeli citizens.

-India - A visa is required prior to departure for entry to India.
-Please supply your full itinerary as this will dictate the type of visa you require.
-Ocean cruise liner passengers are not eligible for transit or eVisas.
-VisaCentral can assist with the processing of your visa.
+India – A tourist visa is required prior to departure for entry to India.
+Ocean cruise passengers are also currently eligible for an e-Visa.

 Indonesia – A visa can be obtained on arrival for a fee.
 Passport 6 months minimum validity is required.